open-telemetry/semantic-conventions/docs/dotnet/dotnet-connection-traces.md

 - Use a domain-specific attribute
 - Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

+**[2] `http.request.method`:** HTTP request method value SHOULD be "known" to the instrumentation.
+By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

+If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `_OTHER`.

+If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
+If this override is done via environment variable, then the environment variable MUST be named
+OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS and support a comma-separated list of case-sensitive known HTTP methods (this list MUST be a full override of the default known method, it is not a list of known methods in addition to the defaults).

+HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
+Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
+Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

-**[2] `network.protocol.version`:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
+**[3] `network.protocol.version`:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
 If the actual protocol version is not known, this attribute SHOULD NOT be set.

-**[3] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[4] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[4] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[5] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 ---